Fountain with Hoover tower in the background

 Enhancements to increase procurement efficiency

 FMS' Procurement Services continuously examines opportunities to enhance processes or provide new solutions to support purchasing needs for the university while maintaining financial stewardship excellence.
-The latest area under review is looking at thresholds that could be adjusted to reduce administrative burden yet balance compliance requirements.
+A number of efforts are planned in the coming months to streamline purchasing activities:

 Purchasers, transaction preparers, and approvers